 The Memorial to the Murdered Jews of Europe is the official name in English.
 It's a beautifully somber sculpture of over 1300 concrete stelae set into an undulating ground of spaced granite pavers set intentionally to make your walking slightly precarious.
 And as you move further into the two-block square memorial, the ground falls away and the stelae become taller, and you get a sense of being lost and surrounded.
 The best time to visit is near sunset, when the play of light and shadow is most dramatic.
-It puts you in the dark below, and you can just see the light above–but just out of reach.
+It puts you in the dark below, yet you can see the light above–just out of reach.

 If you visit, try not to be one of the ones taking the smiling selfies.

 Some posts on Travel Past 50 may contain affiliate links.
 If you buy something through one of those links, we may earn a small commission.
 As an Amazon associate, we earn from qualifying purchases.